How Do Barcodes Work? Uses & Benefits Explained

-Streamlining and optimizing your inventory management is necessary for even the smallest retailers.
-Some of you may not need more advanced features, like stock transfers or store orders, but everyone needs basic counts and SKU management.
+Even the smallest retailers need to streamline and optimize their inventory management.
+Some may not need more advanced features, like stock transfers or store orders, but everyone needs basic counts and SKU management.

 Inventory management wouldn’t be possible without the barcode.
-This clever invention allows merchants to seamlessly track all products from entering your store until they’re paid for and go out your door.
-It’s truly remarkable for both its simplicity and effectiveness.
+This clever invention allows merchants to seamlessly track all products from entering their store until they’re paid for and leave.
+It’s truly remarkable for its simplicity and effectiveness.

 But there’s a bit more to them than initially meets the eye.
 Barcodes differ from SKUs and UPCs.
 And there are various types.
 Plus, you might not know all of their interesting benefits.
 We’ve compiled this FAQ guide to help you navigate barcodes and how they can be implemented at your retail store.

-The barcode was invented in 1951 by Norman Joseph Woodland and Bernard Silver.
-Their inspiration came from Morse code, extending dots and dashes into thick and thin bars.
+Norman Joseph Woodland and Bernard Silver invented the barcode in 1951.
+Their inspiration came from Morse code, which extended dots and dashes into thick and thin bars.

 Despite not achieving much commercial success for several decades after its invention, the structure and function of the barcode have remained relatively unchanged.
-It still features an array of black lines of varying degrees of thickness.
-These are accompanied by a set of numbers below them.
+It still features an array of black lines of varying degrees of thickness and a set of numbers below them.

 The technology has evolved to QR codes and automatic identification and data capture (AIDC), though these systems also maintain the simplicity that made the barcode such a success.